dwjoyce/pythonbook/chapters/More on functions.rst

     >>> sum(range(1000))
     499500

 Hopefully that is all very straightforward to you now.
-The last example gets a list of numbers from the ``range`` function, and passes it into the ``sum`` function, which sums all the numbers together, returning the total which is then shown in the interactive shell.
+The last example gets a list of numbers from the ``range`` function, and passes it into the ``sum`` function, which sums all the numbers together, returning the total which is then shown in the interactive interpreter.
 It has effectively added up the first 1000 numbers, from 0 to 999.

 How do we do this in our own functions?